Skip to content

 Rename-Computer -NewName "new-hostname" -Restart

-The machine renames itself and reboots.
-The new name is active after the restart.
+The machine renames itself and reboots immediately — the new name is only active after the restart.

 Rename-Computer -NewName "new-hostname"

-The change is staged but not applied until the next reboot.
+The old name stays active until the next reboot.
 Restart when convenient:

 Restart-Computer